janhaviSonawane/Rental-Property-Manager/README.md

-## rental-property-management-system
+## Rental-Property-Management-system
-A rental property management system that allows users to add/remove, search, or manage properties depending on their permission level.
+A Rental Property Management System that allows users to add/remove, search, or manage properties depending on their permission level.
 It supports functionality for 3 different user types: Manager, Landlord, and Renter.

 ## Setting Up the MySQL Database
 1. Log in to the MySQL server through the command prompt using the credentials for the "root" user.